 At the end of the headphone amp reviews, be sure to check out our comprehensive buyer’s guide, headphone amp Q&A, how to connect your headphone amp, and safe headphone usage.
-Before we get into the best headphone amps of 2019, we answer a few questions about the different types of headphone amps and which you might be more inclined to choose.
+Before we get into the best headphone amps, we answer a few questions about the different types of headphone amps and which you might be more inclined to choose.

 Ultra-compact headphone amplifier system